 Crispy smashed potatoes.
 In my eyes, there is probably no more beautiful sentence in the English language.
 Top them with pesto?
 Even better.
 Belinda Carlisle was correct, heaven is a place on earth.

 Over the years, I’ve learnt a couple of tricks to achieving a super crispy potato.
 Namely, choosing the right variety.
 There are a huge variety of different potatoes available – some floury, some waxy, some in between.
 For our crispy smashed potatoes, we need a floury or a all rounder variety.
-Why?
+We’ll go into why below.

 - Choose the variety for your purpose.
 To achieve a fluffy roasted potato, floury or all rounder varieties are generally best.
 I actually like an all rounder here – floury enough to have a fluffy, delightful interior, waxy enough to hold their shape a little after you crush them up.
 Some super floury varieties can just fall apart when you smash them.